1st Maintenance Battalion

 The 1st Maintenance Battalion is a battalion of the United States Marine Corps that provides intermediate-level maintenance for the I Marine Expeditionary Force's tactical ordnance, engineer, motor transport, communications electronics and general support ground equipment.
 The Marines and Sailors of 1st Maintenance Battalion are regularly assigned and deployed around the world with command elements that deliver tactical logistics support to I MEF units.
-The command is based out of Camp Las Pulgas, Marine Corps Base Camp Pendleton, California, and is organized under the command of the 1st Marine Logistics Group.
+The command is based out of Camp Las Pulgas, Marine Corps Base Camp Pendleton, California, and is organized under the command of the 1st Combat Readiness Regiment/1st Marine Logistics Group.